-For the year ended 30 June 2014 \$28.6 million (\$29.3 million in 2012-2013) was deposited into the Police Employer Account in relation to employer contributions on behalf of members.
+For the year ended 30 June 2015 \$27.3 million (\$28.6 million in 2013-2014) was deposited into the Police Employer Account in relation to employer contributions on behalf of members.

 Since 30 June 1994 the Government adopted a policy of fully funding its superannuation liabilities with a target of achieving full funding by 2034.
 This will require contributions at levels higher than the current employer contributions to meet the accruing liability for current employees.
-For the year ended 30 June 2014 the Government transferred a further \$64.7 million to the Police Employer Account to meet liabilities in respect of the Scheme (\$67.1 million in 2012-2013).
+For the year ended 30 June 2015 the Government transferred a further \$59.9 million (\$64.7 million in 2013-2014) to the Police Employer Account to meet liabilities in respect of the Scheme.